Skip to main content Go to Site Map

 During second year, you’ll continue to develop your creative skills through enhanced ability within moving image, digital skills and promotional awareness, building upon your first-year experience and developing your genre-specific interests, during two practical units.

-Your industry understanding will be consolidated by undertaking a work placement, allowing you to gain hands-on experience, working alongside industry professionals, whilst also building your own professional profile.
+Your industry understanding will be consolidated by undertaking a work placement, allowing you to gain hands-on experience, working alongside industry professionals, while also building your own professional profile.

 Our ‘Critical Analyses’ unit explores some of the themes and approaches used in the exploration of photographic meaning and semiotics, developing research and written communication skills, providing you with the academic ability to better understand your practice in broader socio/ political contexts, while preparing you for the third year major written assignment.